Ioonooni/inik-ai-prototype/README.md

 #### Curiosity

-How interested i nik becomes in the user's patterns, questions, and stories.
+How strongly the system responds to meaningful, unusual, or philosophical user input.

 These values are exposed in the UI and injected into prompts to guide response behavior.